 A loyalty scheme for existing pupils entering the 6th form was introduced in 2013/2014.
-The discount rate for the 2019/20 academic year was 4% for each full year a pupil had attended the Senior School.
-The School Committee has agreed that for the academic year 2020/21 this will be 3% for each full year of Senior School attendance.
+The discount rate for the 2020/21 academic year was 3% for each full year a pupil had attended the Senior School.

 In addition to bursaries, Sibford has engaged in a number of other activities that provide benefit within the school's objectives.
 These include, but are not limited to, local primary schools using our swimming pool for weekly term-time lessons and climbing wall for PE lessons.
 Further examples are included in the review of activities and achievements.